Start with a First-year Engineering Course

 Explore Your Future Possibilities

-These sessions offer an open-house atmosphere that allows first-year students to mingle with faculty, upper-class students, and academic advisors while they tour facilities and learn about the engineering disciplines, job placement opportunities, research, and the degree curricula.
+In an open-house atmosphere, you'll mingle with faculty, upper-class students, and academic advisors.
+You'll also tour facilities and learn about job placement, research, and degree curricula.

 - Biomedical Engineering